A Callanan Story

 F. G. Lewis, Dentist, Webster City

-was located in the late 1870s, he told us many stories about this town.
+land where Callanan was located in the late 1870s, he told us many stories

-Ringstad and Chris Thoreson operated a store, the beans, sugar, dried peas
+Father J. O. Ringstad and Chris Thoreson operated a store, the beans, sugar,

-and even coffee were kept in bins that were pulled out from under the counter.
+dried peas and even coffee were kept in bins that were pulled out from

-owned coffee grinders, so their cofee was fresher.
-Prunes,
+Most people owned coffee grinders, so their cofee was fresher.

 tops and sold by the pound.
 Crackers were sold by the pound